wesleycamargo/azure-docs.pt-br/articles/iot-central/howto-create-telemetry-rules.md

    ![Configurar Ação](media\howto-create-telemetry-rules\Configure_Action.png)

 1. Para salvar a regra, escolha **Salvar**.
 A regra entra em ação em poucos minutos e começa a monitorar a telemetria enviada ao aplicativo.
-Quando a condição especificada na regra corresponde, a regra dispara a ação de email configurada.
+Quando a condição especificada na regra é atendida, a regra aciona a ação de e-mail configurada.

 1. Escolha **Concluído** para sair do modo **Editar Modelo**.